 My daughter told me this and it works.
 Put down a line of talcom powder across your door and along the wall where the ants are coming in.
 They hate it and will stop.
-It always works for me.
-It is the cheapest thing you can buy and is harmless.
-Just make sure it is talcom powder, not cornstarch.

 We use DE for our chickens (mites and other things) and we get our at the feed stores.
 Call around some of the feed stores are much cheaper than others.